Diana Haddad: Personal life

 Haddad comes from the southern Lebanese town of Maghdouche, although born in the Mountain town of Bsalim.
 The track "Maghdouche" from her sixth studio album Jarh Al Habib was devoted to her hometown.

 In the 1990s, Haddad married Emirati businessman Suhail Al-Abdul.
 Together, they have two daughters: Sophie (born 19 July 1996) and Mira (born 26 November 2007).
-Haddad is Al-Abdul's second wife.
-The couple were divorced in August 2009; after which Al-Abdul got remarried in 2010.
-The divorce was not as publicized as Lebanese musician Nawal Al Zoghbi's divorce which occurred one year prior to Haddad's and drew media attention due to custody issues.
+Haddad was Al-Abdul's second wife.
+The couple were divorced in August 2009.
 Haddad explained that she is on good terms with her ex-husband and they agreed to share custody of their children.

 When Haddad was still a teenager when she married Al-Abdul, who was an older and richer music director and businessman from the UAE.
 She was criticized by the press who called her marriage a marriage of convenience.
 Haddad has always stated that her marriage was out of love and not for wealth.
 However, in 2012, three years after their divorce, she recognized that she was far too young to marry and despite being in love, she was not fully grown up.